 If you have a 20% site wide discount, and a product with buy 3 get 10% off tiered pricing, the discount and the tiered pricing will stack and both will be applied to that product.

-If you do not products with advanced pricing to be affected by catalog/cart price rules, you will need to exclude the products from the catalog/cart price rule.
+If you do not want products with advanced pricing to be affected by catalog/cart price rules, you will need to exclude the products from the catalog/cart price rule.